tom-krieger/remediate_install/README.md

 This module contains two Bolt plans.
 One plan is for simply checking the system requirements.
 The second plan is for installing Remediate on your system.

+If you have a managed firewall running on the box installing Remediate please make sure to aet the parameter for the firewall configuration during installation to 'n'.
+Otherwise you may have issues with the fireweall rules mixed up.

 ### Checking system requirements

 ```puppet